OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:26

-So if anyone tells you, ‘There He is, out in the wilderness,’ do not go out; or, ‘Here He is, in the inner rooms,’ do not believe it.
+Therefore, if anyone tells you, ‘He is in the wilderness,’ do not go out; or, ‘He is in the inner rooms,’ do not believe it.

 ## Matthew 24:27